 The Personal Data that we collect may vary based on the Customer’s interaction with our website and other requests for our services.
 As a general matter, DecisionWise collects the following types of Personal Data from its Customers: contact information, including, a contact person’s name, work email address, work mailing address, work telephone number, title, and company name.
 We also collect responses to survey questions.

-When Customers use our services online, we may collect their IP address and browser type.
+When a Customer or its employees use our services online, we may collect their IP address and browser type.
 We may associate IP address and browser type with a specific customer.
 We also may collect Personal Data from persons who contact us through our website to request additional information; in such a situation, we would collect contact information (as discussed above) and any other information that the person chooses to submit through our website.

-DecisionWise uses Personal Data that it collects directly from its Customers indirectly in its role as a service provider for the following business purposes, without limitation: (1) maintaining and supporting its products, delivering and providing the requested products/services, and complying with its contractual obligations related thereto (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a Customer); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Customer; (6) for other business-related purposes permitted or required under applicable local law and regulation; and (7) as otherwise required by law.
+DecisionWise uses Personal Data that it collects directly from its Customers indirectly in its role as a service provider for the following business purposes, without limitation: (1) to gather and process survey feedback from its Customers’ employees, and complying with its contractual obligations related thereto (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a Customer); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Customer; (6) for other business-related purposes permitted or required under applicable local law and regulation; and (7) as otherwise required by law.

 Except as otherwise provided herein, DecisionWise discloses Personal Data only to Third Parties who reasonably need to know such data.
 Such recipients must agree to abide by confidentiality obligations.
-Examples of Third Parties that may receive personal information include analysts or consultants that have been contracted on behalf of your employer (the Customer with which we are contracted) and will only be provided with advance written notice.
+Examples of Third Parties that may receive personal information include analysts or consultants that have been contracted on behalf of a Customer and will only be provided with advance written notice.
 All Third Parties receiving personal information must have a written confidentiality agreement in place between Customer and Third Party and DecisionWise and Third Party that meets or exceeds Privacy Shield standards.